Woodberry

 Woodberry has a typical household mix, with a higher-than-average median household size

-Family households constitute 72.6% of all households, including 23.5% couples with children, 24.4% couples without children, and 22.4% single parent families.
-Non-family households account for the remaining 27.4%, with lone person households at 23.7% and group households comprising 3.6%.
+Family households account for 72.6% of all households, consisting of 23.5% couples with children, 24.4% couples without children, and 22.4% single parent families.
+Non-family households make up the remaining 27.4%, with lone person households at 23.7% and group households comprising 3.6% of the total.
 The median household size is 2.6 people, which is larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households